Computer Science/Computer Information Systems (BS)

 You'll find a second family in your peers, professors, and a vibrant alumni network.
 An annual alumni panel provides the chance to network and learn about internship opportunities at nationally-recognized businesses and agencies.
 The annual May alumni banquet reunites this network with graduating seniors to celebrate achievements at all levels.

 Our professors invest in your success through close mentoring and continual feedback.
-Get to know our computer science faculty.
+Get to know our computer science and computer information systems faculty.

 Apply your computer science knowledge to the business field.
 A major in computer information systems provides a less theoretical, more applied curriculum in designing, building, and maintaining computer information systems.